Funding Opportunities

 The process of discovery contributes to our nation’s prowess in space exploration.
 In the Age of Discovery (circa 15th – 18th century), the leading nations of the day set out to explore what was unknown to them.
 The exploration of space will lead to greater understanding of the Earth and its place in the vastness of space.
 Humans living in space or on other celestial bodies will encounter new challenges in building societies.
 This includes not only sustainable physical structures but other critical aspects such as the formulation of exploration policies and new forms of civil society and governance in space.

-A prime directive of the Space Research Institute for Discovery and Exploration (SRIDE) at the University of Cincinnati (UC) is to foster growth in career paths that are aligned with our regional and national interests to discover and explore our universe with an emphasis on space travel and habitation.
-The Institute has established a Graduate Fellowship program – the SRIDE Fellowship for Exploration – to support students who show potential in advancing new ideas related to space discovery and exploration.
-The SRIDE Fellowship for Exploration is for graduate students pursuing their Masters or Ph.D. degrees.
-There are no limitations to the discipline or background of graduate students – applications from all areas are strongly encouraged.
+A prime directive of the Armstrong Institute for Space, Technology, and Research (ASTRO) at the University of Cincinnati (UC) is to foster growth in career paths that are aligned with our regional and national interests to discover and explore our universe with an emphasis on space travel and habitation.
+The Armstrong Fellowship for Discovery supports undergraduate students who show potential in advancing new ideas related to space discovery and exploration.
+This fellowship program is for undergraduates who have completed the first two years of their academic degree program.
+Undergraduates of all majors are eligible and encouraged to apply.

 Key Dates